EdDataScienceEES/tutorial-Stead-James/index.md

-Pro Tip: Instead of sep = " ", you can use sep = "\ \s" to indicate a space.
-The \ \ tells R to treat s as a special character for space.
+Pro Tip: Instead of using sep = " ", you can use the line of code below to indicate a space.
+The doulbe bakcwards slash tells R to treat s as a special character for space.
 This is especially useful if splitting by multiple characters.

+    sep = "\\s"

 After separating, you might notice some rows have only a genus (e.g., Salix), leaving the Species column as NA.
 Instead of filtering these out, how can we replace these missing values with something meaningful?